bocadilloproject/bocadillo/docs/topics/agnostic/recipes.md

 ## Recipe books

-Sometimes, you may want to group many recipes together so they can be apply all at once to the `API` object.
+Sometimes, you may want to group many recipes together so they can be applied all at once to the `API` object.
 To achieve this, you can write a **recipe book**.

 Consider this example project structure, where functionality related people and companies has been grouped together in an `entities` package: